xire28/gm-median-xl-forum-qol-script/README.md

 ## Mobile
 - Install Greasemonkey extension (only available on firefox mobile, chrome mobile does not allows to install extensions)
-- Upload the archive on your phone (USB/share/etc.)
+- Download/Upload the archive on your phone (browser/USB/share/etc.)
 - Import the downloaded archive from the greasemonkey menu (restore backup)
 - Done